somaticbits/ethernaut/Readme.md

 # Ethernaut walkthrough
 The Ethernaut is a Web3/Solidity based wargame inspired on overthewire.org.

+The solutions are not exhaustive, these are the ones I've been using to solve the challenges.

 *Note:* The levels labelled with ``console`` can be solved using only the developer console.
 The ones with ``repo`` need to be compiled, deployed and solved using this repository.